rethinkphp/json-validator/README.md

     'name' => 'string',
     'gender' => 'string',
     'age' => '?integer',
-    'rating' => '?integer,?boolean',
+    'rating' => '?integer|boolean',
 ]);
 ```

 This example defines a custom type named `User`, which have four properties. name and gender require be a
-string, age requires be an integer but allows to be nullable, and rating required to integer but allows to be null or boolean.
+string, age requires be an integer but allows to be nullable, and rating required to integer or boolean and allows to be null.

 #### 2. Define a list type